unfoldedcircle/integration-home-assistant/README.md

 This service application connects [Home Assistant](https://www.home-assistant.io/) with the [Remote Two](https://www.unfoldedcircle.com/) and allows to interact with most entities on the remote.

+The integration is included in the Remote Two firmware and no external service must be run to connect Home Assistant with Remote Two.
+The standalone service can be used for development or connecting multiple Home Assistant servers.

-It implements the Remote Two [Integration-API](https://github.com/unfoldedcircle/core-api) which communicates with JSON messages over WebSocket.
+The integration implements the Remote Two [Integration-API](https://github.com/unfoldedcircle/core-api) which communicates with JSON messages over WebSocket.

 The WebSocket server and client uses [Actix Web](https://actix.rs/) with the Actix actor system for internal service communication.

 ## Container Image